ploth/Generation-of-Training-Data-for-Deep-Learning/README.md

 # Generation of Training Data for Deep Learning

-The idea is to train deep neural networks with synthetic data only or in addition to regular training sets to improve the net performance.
+The idea is to train deep neural networks with synthetic data only or in addition to regular training data to improve the net performance.
 This repository aims to give an overview of different techniques which can be useful for generating 2D training data.